yaasiinaxmed/Real-Estate-Project-Backend/README.md

 ```
 ### Get Transactions - GET
 #### Endpoint: `/api/properties/transactions`
-This endpoint returns a list of all transactions in the database,
+Retrieve a list of rental transactions.
+Users with the "owner" role can view transaction details.
-A transaction is a record of a completed deal between owners and renters for a property.

 #### Response